HelleBenjamin/esp-os/README.md

 - SysInfo: View information about the system.
 - Calculator: A simple calculator
 ## Terminal commands
-The console allows you to enter and execute them.
-Use the following commands:
+The terminal allows you to enter and execute them.
+See [available commands](https://github.com/Pepe-57/esp-os/blob/main/commands.txt).
-- help: Display a list of available commands.
-- systeminfo: Display information about the system.
-- echo: echos a message
 ## Versions
 - Pre-Release 1.0 (Released)
 - Pre-Release 1.1 (Latest, Recommended)